prof-rossetti/nyu-info-2335-201905/exercises/exec-dash/README.md

 Make sure to save Python files like this whenever you're done editing them.
 After setting up a virtual environment, we will be ready to run this file.

+Finally, download one or more of the ["monthly sales data"](/data/monthly-sales) CSV files into your exercise repository, inside a new sub-directory called "data" (e.g. "exec-dash/data/monthly-sales/sales-201803.csv").

 ### Environment Setup

 Create and activate a new Anaconda virtual environment: